This article about famous Spanish festivals may contain affiliate/compensated links. For full information, please see my disclaimer here.

 How To Dress For San Fermin Festival?

-If you are visiting, dress up in white pants, a white T-shirt, and wear a red scarf.
+If you are visiting, dress in white pants, a white T-shirt, and a red scarf.
 This is the traditional outfit.
 You might feel pretty weird if you come in other colorful clothes.
 You’ll probably be the only one among the white and red people around.
-If you don’t have clear white, bring something as white as possible.

 How Many People Have Died In San Fermin

 Thousands of participants run together with the bulls.
-This event has already caused many injuries, but luckily not serious ones.
+This event has already caused many injuries, but luckily, not serious ones.
 Since 1910, the festival has recorded 15 fatalities.
 The crucial thing for the runner is not to fall.

 My Experience From San Fermin Festival